CYGNUS-RD/mycondor/README.md

     SCHEDD_HOST = 131.154.96.173.myip.cloud.infn.it
     EOF

-then (only first time after editing):
+save and exit (ESC: wq), and then (only first time after editing) give the command:

     source /jupyter-workspace/cloud-storage/USERNAME/.bashrc

-save and exit (ESC: wq), then follow the istraction below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job).
-N.B. your profile .bashrc setup have to be recreated for any different container verision.
+follow the instructions below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job).
+N.B.
+Your '.bashrc' profile it's permanent and reload at any new connection and you can use to personalize your environments

 ### Cygno Condor Container (optional)
 download Cygno Condor Container configuration